 For parents, this is a challenge on many levels.
 What content are children accessing?
 Which devices are they using to go online?
 What time of day are they connecting and how long are they spending at different activities?

 While modern devices come with their own parental controls, these systems don’t speak to each other.
 Setting limits on access YouTube on a console can mean that children simply migrate to a different screen once this has been used up.

-That's where Circle with Disney comes in.
-It is a one-stop shop to control a family's internet usage at source.
-So here's everything you need to know about the cunning device, including how to set it up.
+That's where Circle comes in.
+It is a one-stop shop to control a family's internet usage at source, and it is available through a dedicated device or partnering routers and services.
+So here's everything you need to know about Circle and how it works.

-It’s clever because it does this for all the devices you have in the house and can assign each device to different user-specific limits.
-Better still, like the Nintendo Switch’s parental controls, you control Circle from an app on your smartphone and get messages directly when limits are exceeded.
+The system is clever because it does this for all the devices you have in the house individually.
+It can assign each device to different user-specific limits, for example.
+And, like the Nintendo Switch’s parental controls, you control Circle from an app on your smartphone and get messages directly when limits are exceeded.

 It can, therefore, enable control over specific devices in the home, such as those used predominantly by your children, without impacting on the internet abilities of parents' devices.

 How much does Circle cost and what devices are available?

 As well as any device fee, Circle is a paid subscription service, although there is a free membership plan too, with a reduced feature set.

 The Basic (free) version of the service includes filters, history reports and the ability to pause the internet for all members of your familys.

 For $9.99 per month, you get Premium membership that adds the ability to adjust different settings for each member of the family individually, plus safe searching functionality, time limits, bedtime, offtime, rewards (extra internet use for completing homework, etc), and overall usage reports.